 I don't have zinc ricinoleate.
 What can I use instead?

-I’d suggest adding it to help with the deodorizing abilities of this homemade deodorant, but if you are in a pinch and want to give it a try without it, you can just leave it out.
-Because it is a waxy ingredient, it may be a good idea to replace it with an extra gram or two of beeswax to help keep the deodorant solid.
+I'd suggest adding it to help with the deodorizing abilities of this homemade deodorant, but if you are in a pinch and want to give it a try without it, you can leave it out.
+Because it is a waxy ingredient, you should replace it with an extra gram or two of beeswax to help keep the deodorant solid.
+If you just leave it out, you'll end up with more of a cream than a solid deodorant.

 I don't have almond oil, but do have coconut oil.
 Can I use that instead?